Helping Families Affected by Conflict in Somaliland

 More Like This

-In Somalian Refugees: Life in Camp, host Simon Reeve visits a Somalian refugee camp in Kenya.
+In Life in a Somalian Refugee Camp, host Simon Reeve visits a Somalian refugee camp in Kenya.
 He talks with a young woman who is hopeful for a better future.
 This video is excerpted from BBC's Incredible Journeys With Simon Reeve, a series that highlights one journalist’s travels across the globe and the diverse cultures and peoples he meets along the way.